 To charge a laptop, for example, you will need to acquire an external battery capable of working with your laptop.
 There are a wide range of these on the market.

-You can also use your power box to charge a 12 volt battery.
+You can also use your Power Box to charge a 12 volt battery.
 These come in a wide range of sizes.
 You charge your 12 volt battery and then you can run a wide range of devices off of the 12 volt battery.
-Below are examples of a charger and battery combination that can be used.

 Many devices can run directly from 12 volt.
 If the appliance you are trying to run requires high power AC you can run an inverter off of the 12 volt battery.
 Inverters come in many sizes.